 3. Only place items to the curb that are free and clearly marked with a “FREE” sign

 4. Then sit back and watch your old stuff be adopted by your neighbours, or complete strangers scouring the town for discarded gems

 5. Consider sharing your finds and connect with other treasure hunters on the Care 2 Share facebook page and use the hashtag #Care2ShareAntigonish

-6. If no one picks up your stuff, remember that unclaimed items must be removed from the curb by dusk on Saturday, September 15
+6. If no one picks up your stuff, remember that unclaimed items must be removed from the curb by dusk on the Saturday.

-7. Consider donating unclaimed items to charitable organizations, and place any bulky waste garbage for collection on your bulky waste collection day (Sept 17, 18 or 19).
+7. Consider donating unclaimed items to charitable organizations, and place any bulky waste garbage for collection on your bulky waste collection day.
 One day only, the following week.